joseph-montanez/Phrost/Docs/php/01_Getting-Started.md

 Phrost has pre-built releases for Windows available on [GitHub](https://github.com/joseph-montanez/Phrost/releases).

-### Run `PhrostBinary`
+### Run `Phrost`

 There will be several files in the release folder.
-The `PhrostBinary` file is the executable that you will run to start the game. `PhrostIPC` is the game engine's IPC version you do not run this, as `PhrostBinary` will.
+The `Phrost` file is the executable that you will run to start the game.

 ### Folder Structure

 ```
 Release/
-└── PhrostBinary (Runs the game and PHP runtime)
+└── Phrost (Runs the game and PHP runtime)
-└── PhrostIPC (Runs the game and manages the IPC)
+├── game/
-├── assets/
+│   ├── assets
-│   ├── images-audio...
+│   ├── main.php
-│   ├── client.php
+│   ├── game-logic.php
 │   └── src/
-│       └── composer.php
-│       └── game-logic.php
+│       └── Warrior.php
 ├── runtime/
 │   ├── php.exe
 ```

 ### PHP Source Location

-Edit your PHP source files in the `assets/src` directory.
+Edit your PHP source files in the `game` directory.

 ### What Files To Edit?

-`assets/src/game/game-logic.php` will be your main file to work with, however `assets/client.php` will be your main entry point.
+`game/game-logic.php` will be your main file to work with, however `assets/main.php` will be your main entry point.

 ### Required Functions